UBFI/crocbox/README.md

 # crocbox
-Jailbreak your IOS device with checkra1n with only a keycroc and a power bank
+Jailbreak your IOS device with checkra1n with only a keycroc and a power bank.

 To install ensure your croc is connected to wifi and run